ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Presentation Header {#presentation-header}

 The presented form of a JWP MUST contain a Presentation Header.
-It is added by the holder and MUST be integrity protected by the underling JPA.
+It is added by the holder and MUST be integrity protected by the underlying JPA.

 This Header is used to ensure that a presented JWP cannot be replayed